monkeyxt/monkeyxt.github.io/content/posts/intel_ipu.md

 date: 2025-03-25T01:23:34-04:00
 ---

 My old XPS15 9500 went up in smoke (literally) after five years of service, so I acquired a new XPS16 9640 for work.
-Unfortunately, there are known webcam [^1] and sound driver [^2] issues with the XPS16 9640, that for whatever reason has not been fixed.
-Most of the fixes online are for Ubuntu 24.04 and 24.10, but there are no simple solutions for getting the device to work for Pop!\_OS 22.04, kernel >=6.10 and Meteor Lake.
+Unfortunately, there are known webcam [^1] and sound driver [^2] issues with the new XPS, that for whatever reason has not been fixed.
+Most of the fixes online are for Ubuntu 24.04 and 24.10, but there are no simple solutions for getting the device to work for Pop!\_OS 22.04, kernel `>=6.10` and Meteor Lake.
 This guide is a collection of temporary fixes until the issue is resolved in the mainline kernel.

 ## Fixing Sound
 On a fresh install, the sound output shows "Dummy Output" as the audio output.
 This is because the `sof` driver is not installed.
 To fix this, download and install the `sof` driver